Neuromodulation: Technology at the Neural Interface -

 Free Neuromodulation Online Subscription for INS and Chapter Members

-In addition to receiving traditional paper subscriptions, INS members can access their free online subscriptions on Wiley's Online Library, simply by logging into the INS members-only section and clicking on the link to the online journal.
+In addition to receiving traditional paper subscriptions, International Neuromodulation Society (INS) members can access their free online subscriptions on Wiley's Online Library, simply by logging into the INS members-only section and clicking on the link to the online journal.

 If you aren’t yet a member, and you don't already have online access to Neuromodulation, the INS and Wiley-Blackwell invite you to familiarize yourself with Wiley’s Online Library, the premier online journals service.
 Browse the journal's extensive array of research and review articles--the same wealth of information as in the print issues, with easy access at home, work, or wherever you need it.
 Wiley's Online Library includes: